patrickgods1/LoLVodWatcher/README.md

 # LoLVODWatcher

-Used for watching 2018 League of Legends World Championship VODs to complete missions.
+Used for watching League of Legends VODs to complete missions.
 The script can watch multiple videos simulatenously via multiple tabs.
-The script can:
+The script can also do the following:
 * Mute the sound
 * Lower video quality to save bandwidth
 * Change the playback speed to 2x.